Pre-Professional Opportunities

 The Summer Training in Research Program is a seven-week residential program at the University of Miami Miller School of Medicine Medical Campus.
 The program is designed to give pre-medical students a deeper insight into the field of medicine and research.
 Participants will learn how to pursue a specific research problem under the supervision of a Miller School of Medicine faculty member and will present their research findings at a research symposium at the Miller School of Medicine.

 The Health Careers Motivation Program is a one-week residential program at the University of Miami Miller School of Medicine Medical Campus.
-Students will explore the physician profession by
+Students will explore the physician profession by obtaining a better understanding of the importance of research, problem-based learning, academic preparation, and applying to medical school.

 All program costs are fully covered by the UM Miller School of Medicine Office of the Dean.
 Please visit our website to learn more about the programs, eligibility requirements, and how to apply.

-The deadline to apply is February 2025.
 Contact jxb1458@med.miami.edu with questions.

 Virginia Commonwealth University SAEP (Summer Academic Enrichment Program)